 Whenever an order is needed at a faster turnaround time, give us a call and we will gladly give you a quote on what's needed.

 City Colors will TRY to cancel an order for you, if possible.
 Due to our fast turnaround times, most of the time orders cannot be canceled or in some cases may only be cancelled for a fee.
 We will make a great effort to cancel an order but remember once an order is placed it is basically final.

-City Colors does not offer credit to any customer.
-All orders must be payed in full by the time they are ready for shipment.
+All orders must be payed in full prior to printing or by the time they are ready for shipment.

 YES.
 Your information is secure with City Colors.
 We have top of the line software for protecting our customers information.

-With City Colors 99% of the time you will receive more than what you ordered.
-We always print over than the desired quantity.
-You will never get less than what you ordered.
-GUARANTEED!!!
-As far as the final size, due to INEVITABLE tolerences in paper mills, on printing presses, and on cutters, the final size of your may vary slightly.
-For example, if you submit a 4 x 6 the final size can really be as small as 3 7/8 x 5 7/8 (3.875 x 5.875).
-This is a printing standard and completely ACCEPTABLE.
+With City Colors most of the time you will receive more than what you ordered, however, we cannot promise exact amounts.
+Industry standards allow a 10% over/under for final counts.
+As far as the final size, the typical industry standards due to INEVITABLE tolerences in paper mills, on printing presses, and on cutters, etc, the final size of your may vary slightly.
+For example, if you submit a 4 x 6 the final size can really be as small as 3 7/8 x 5 7/8 (3.875 x 5.875) or as large as 4 1/8 x 6 1/8 (4.125 x 6.125).
+Typically, a 1/8th of an inch over/under.
+This is a printing industry standard and completely normal.

 Order Pick-Up / Shipping